yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Client-Side Error Behavior {#client_error}

-When a client receives an incorrect or empty PinningTicket from a pinned server, it MUST abort the handshake and MUST NOT retry with no PinningTicket in the request.
+When a client receives a malformed or empty PinningTicket extension from a pinned server, it MUST abort the handshake and MUST NOT retry with no PinningTicket in the request.
 Doing otherwise would expose the client to trivial fallback attacks, similar to those described in {{RFC7507}}.

-This rule can however have negative affects on clients that move from behind SSL proxies into the open Internet.
-Therefore, browser and library vendors MUST provide a documented way to remove stored pins.
+This rule can however have negative affects on clients that move from behind SSL proxies into the open Internet and vice versa, if the advice in {{client_policy}} is not followed.
+Therefore, we RECOMMEND that browser and library vendors provide a documented way to remove stored pins.

 ## Client Privacy